-Air Quality - No Worries
+Air Quality - Smog, Los Angeles

 While the traffic will probably be worse than you have heard, air quality is something that LA gets a bad rap for that really isn't warranted any longer.

 Even when air quality problems were at their apex in the 1950's and 1960's in Southern California, Los Angeles's air was not the center of the poor air as that was in the inland communities up against the mountains (where the air gets trapped) 30-40 miles east of the city.
 Since then, California has mandated catalytic converters, unleaded gas, banned trash burning, and other numerous pollution control measures.
 Cars in California are the cleanest burning in the world and 100 times cleaner than 30 years ago.
 As a result, air quality has improved substantially and today there are generally no days during the year in Downtown Los Angeles where air quality reaches the unhealthy level (although it still does in the far inland areas of So Cal albeit far less frequently than decades ago).